 - Click the Datastores tab, and click a datastore from the list to open the datastore management panel.

 The datastore that stores the virtual machine files is listed.

-- Open the virtual machine folder and browse to the virtual disk file that you want to convert.
+- Browse to the virtual disk file that you want to convert.

 The file has the .vmdk extension.

 - Convert the virtual disk to a thick provision format.

 Click the virtual disk file and click the Inflate icon.